tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 ### Job Count Based on Multiple Criteria

-With a clean list of job types established, I used the following formula to count how many job listings matched a given combination of job title, country, and schedule type.
+With a clean list of job schedule types, I used this formula to count listings that match a specific job title, country, and schedule type.
 ```excel
 =COUNT(
  IF(